simul/simul.github.io/faq.md

 My Sky is Black in editor
 --------------
-Make sure your sky has an active sequence selected.
+Make sure your trueSKY Actor has an active sequence selected.

 The Sky updates with black spots!
 -------------------------------------